airbytehq/glossary/content/term/structured data.md

 Structured data refers to data that has been formatted into a well-defined schema.
 An example would be data that is stored with precisely defined columns in a relational database or excel spreadsheet.
 Examples of structured fields could be age, name, phone number, credit card numbers or address.
 Storing data in a structured format allows it to be easily understood and queried by machines and with tools such as  SQL.

 ## Example of structure data

+Below is an example of structured data as it would appear in a database:

 |         |  **age**| **name**| **phone**|
 |---------|-----|------|-----|
 |Record 1| 29 | Bob | 123-456 |